skenderidis/nap-dashboard/README.md

 ```
 >  - Change the timezone accordingly `TZ=Asia/Dubai`
->  - The port where Logstash will be listeting is 515.
+>  - The port that Logstash will be listeting to is 515.

 ### Configure Elasticsearch